awsdocs/aws-cloudhsm-user-guide/doc_source/use-cases.md

 ## Protect the Private Keys for an Issuing Certificate Authority \(CA\)<a name="certificate-authority"></a>

 In a public key infrastructure \(PKI\), a certificate authority \(CA\) is a trusted entity that issues digital certificates\.
 These digital certificates bind a public key to an identity \(a person or organization\) by means of public key cryptography and digital signatures\.
-To operate a CA, you must maintain trust by protecting the private keys that sign the certificates issued by your CA\.
-You can store these private keys in an HSM and use the HSM to perform the cryptographic signing operations\.
+To operate a CA, you must maintain trust by protecting the private key that signs the certificates issued by your CA\.
+You can store the private key in the HSM in your AWS CloudHSM cluster, and use the HSM to perform the cryptographic signing operations\.

 ## Enable Transparent Data Encryption \(TDE\) for Oracle Databases<a name="transparent-data-encryption"></a>